Harmonics of Parton Saturation in Lepton-Jet Correlations at the EIC

 As shown in Fig.~\ref{fig:ratioQED}, significant nuclear suppression is predicted for all three harmonics in the low-$q_\perp$ region.
 On top of that, the saturation formalism indicates a numerical hierarchy of suppression as the harmonic number $n$ increases.
 This implies that the higher harmonics are more sensitive to the parton saturation effects.

-Also, we find that the QED modifications to the ratio ${ R}_{eA}^{(n)}$ in Eq.~(\ref{eq:ratioReA}) are negligible, as we observe little differences between the solid and dashed lines in Fig.~\ref{fig:ratioQED}.
+Also, we find that the QED modifications to the ratio ${ R}_{eA}^{(n)}$ in Eq.~(\ref{eq:ratioReA}) are negligible.
 This observation can be understood as follows.
 For one thing, although the QED correction to the Fourier coefficient, $\alpha_{e}c_{n}^\gamma$, can have apparent contributions to the harmonics as shown in Fig.~\ref{fig:AsymmetryQED}, it cancels between $\langle \cos n\phi \rangle_{eA}$ and $\langle \cos n\phi \rangle_{ep}$ in the ratio ${ R}_{eA}^{(n)}$; For another, the Sudakov form factor is dominated by the QCD contributions, which can be checked in Eqs. (\ref{eq:sudper},\ref{eq:sudperQED}).

 In addition, one can conduct a comparative study by computing the above nuclear modification factor ${R}_{eA}^{(n)}$ based on the inputs of the nuclear PDFs.
 Within the collinear framework, one can encode various nuclear effects in the nuclear PDFs by fitting them with existing experimental data.
 The ratios $R^{(n)}_{eA}$ calculated with the EPPS21 gold nuclear PDFs~\cite{Eskola:2021nhw} and the CT18A proton PDFs~\cite{Hou:2019efy} are presented in Fig.~\ref{fig:ratioQED} with the error band at $90\%$ confidence-level.
 Here we neglect the uncertainty from the baseline proton PDFs, since they are small.
 Interestingly, we find that the predictions of $R^{(n)}_{eA}$ made with the rcBK solution and EPPS21 PDFs are substantially different at small $q_\perp$, although the predictions at large $q_\perp$ all start to converge toward unity.